dylancicero/Federalist_Papers/README.md

        fill=1:length(levels(b)))
 ```
 ![rplot03](https://user-images.githubusercontent.com/43111524/52185618-50eeb900-27ef-11e9-9118-64ac734ff99b.png)
 Clusters are much tighter here!
-The rest of this report proceeds evaluating this methodology.
+However, test cases (see below) perform better using only 40 principle components.
+The 40 pcp method will be evaluated from here on out.

 Predicting true authorship of joint or unknown papers:
 ```R